SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 </tbody>
 </table>

->**Info:** The relation between the time parameters should be the following: renewal timeout < token timespan < absolute timeout.
-The recommended setting for the renewal timeout is approximately half of the token lifespan.
+>**Info:** The time parameters should depend on each other in the following manner: renewal timeout < token lifespan < absolute timeout.
+> Moreover, the renewal timeout should be approximately half of the token lifespan.
+>
+> Therefore, the recommended settings for a standard use case for OAI-Secure are the following:
+>
+> * **Session absolute timeout**: 28 800 seconds (8 hours)
+> * **Session renewal timeout**: 2700 seconds (45 minutes)
+> * **Token lifespan**: 5400 seconds (90 minutes)
+>
+>  In such configurations, the idle timeout is in the range of 45 to 90 minutes, depending on when the last activity for the session was performed.

 During the session token renewal the previous token is revoked and a new one is provided.
 The parameter `renewal token delay` defines the delay used to make this process smooth and not disturbing for the user.
 The old token is still valid for this period (1 minute by default).
 This way both tokens, old and new, are accepted by {{< product-c8y-iot >}}.
 This parameter is only configurable on platform level and cannot be modified by the tenant administrator.